helloWorld199/minimal_proto_max_external_dynamic/README.md

-Simple max external with a protobuf dependency which gives Error 193 on M4L.
+Simple max external with a protobuf dependency which gives Error 1114 on M4L.
+The external is compiled with dynamic linking.

 ## Dependencies